Cameo™ Installation Skill Builder – Episode 7

 The corner post.

-In Episode 7 of the Cameo™ Skill Builder Series, Clayton walks through how to properly lay out and install corner collars (corner brackets) on a wood post.
+In Episode 7 of the Cameo™ Skill Builder Series, Clayton walks through how to properly lay out and install Corner Post Insulators (corner brackets) on a wood post.

 Corners are critical.
 They change fence direction and manage tension from multiple angles so bracket placement and alignment must be precise.